Overview

 Data sources and methods

 Much of the information in this file comes from two organizations that have spent considerable time tracking state tax developments: the now-defunct Advisory Commission on Intergovernmental Relations (ACIR) for data spanning the 1950s to early 1990s, and the Federation of Tax Administrators (FTA) for 2000 onward.
 Both bodies were, and are, widely respected for their impartiality and attention to detail.
-These data are supplemented with information from the Proceedings of the Annual Conference on Taxation under the Auspices of the National Tax Association, the Council of State Governments’ Book of the States, the U.S. Census Bureau’s State Tax Collection reports, and state agency reports on historic tax rates.
+These data are supplemented with information from the Proceedings of the Annual Conference on Taxation under the Auspices of the National Tax Association, the Council of State Governments’ Book of the States, the U.S. Census Bureau’s State Tax Collection reports, Commerce Clearing House tax reports, and state agency reports on historic tax rates.
 Finally, the remaining data are extracted directly from state statues and tax forms.
 When information from the multistate sources named above conflicts with information published by state agencies or in state statutes, we default to relying on the in-state information source.

 This file includes data on broad-based, centrally collected, state-level taxes.
 Local taxes are excluded, though a portion of California’s local sales tax is categorized as a state tax in this file as it is mandated, uniform across the state, and centrally collected.
 Personal and corporate income taxes are defined to include those levies applying to broad categories of net income.
 For states with graduated personal or corporate income tax rates, only the top rate is reported.
 When states apply different rates to earned income and investment income, this file displays the rate on earned income.
 Narrow taxes applying only to certain forms of income are excluded, such as investment income taxes and payroll taxes on earned income.
 Corporate tax structures applying to capital value or some other base that is not net income are similarly excluded.
 For sales taxes, we typically include only those general sales taxes that are assessed on the purchaser, with Hawaii and New Mexico being notable exceptions as the seller is liable for those taxes.
 Other gross receipts taxes, margins taxes, and gross income taxes are sometimes described in cell notes but are not included in the core data as the structure of those levies is sufficiently different from more traditional state taxes on corporate net income, personal income, and sales.

-Throughout history states have sometimes used surcharges to respond to revenue downturns or fund a specific program.
+Throughout history, states have sometimes used surcharges to respond to revenue downturns or fund a specific program.
 Our data on top personal and corporate income tax rates include all applicable surcharges to calculate a true top rate.
 For those years when a surcharge was in effect, or when tax liability was calculated as a percentage of federal liability, that calculation is displayed transparently via a formula in the file.

 In the case of changes taking effect partway through a calendar year, we report the rate in effect as of December 31st of that year.